 There are some other things to consider with the best gaming laptops.
-Smaller definitely doesn't mean cheaper in PC gaming—laptops, especially thin ones, can be pricey—but the delta is narrowing.
-The fact that AMD, Intel, and Nvidia focus so much of their efforts on power efficiency and thermals means that the best gaming laptops are on the cutting edge of what's possible.
+Smaller definitely doesn't mean cheaper, for example, in PC gaming—laptops, especially thin ones, can be pricey—but the delta is narrowing.
+The fact that manufacturers focus so much of their efforts on power efficiency and thermals means that the best gaming laptops are on the cutting edge of what's possible.

 Best gaming laptops

-We've recently checked out the new Razer Blade 15 Advanced Edition, with its 300Hz screen, octa-core processor, and RTX 2080 Super Max-Q Design graphics silicon.
+We've recently checked out the Razer Blade 15 Advanced Edition, with its 300 Hz screen, octa-core processor, and RTX 2080 Super Max-Q graphics silicon.
 And we fell in love all over again.
 These latest models up the graphics processing even further, with support for up to an RTX 3080 Max-Q, which is incredible in this small a chassis.

 One of the best things about the Blade 15 is the number of configurations Razer offers for it.
-From the GTX 1660 Ti Base Edition, all the way up to the RTX 2080 Super Advanced with OLED 4K panel, there's something for almost everyone.
+From the GTX 1660 Ti Base Edition, all the way up to the RTX 3080 Advanced with OLED 4K panel, there's something for almost everyone.
 It's one of the most beautiful gaming laptops around, and still pretty powerful.

 Whatever config you pick, we think the Razer Blade 15 is the overall best gaming laptop on the market right now.